NHS-NGS/GeL2MDT/Docker/README.md

 1. Gel2MDT Django installation with VEP
 2. Postgres database backend

-Whilst VEP is intalled within the container, it requires that the reference genome files and VEP cache to be available on the host machine.
+Whilst VEP is installed within the container, it requires that the reference genome files and VEP cache to be available on the host machine.
 These can be downloaded from the Ensembl ftp site. **As per the main Readme, Gel2MDT has been tested with version 92 so that is the version that is installed.
 The correct VEP files will need to be downloaded to reflect this.**